 The Battle of Ideals: Idealism vs Cynicism, Pragmatism vs Nihilism.

 One of the major themes in Fallout 4 is the Battle between Idealism, Cynicism, Pragmatism, and Nihilism.
 Each of the four major factions represent one of these points of view to promote a Gray-and-Grey Morality (probably to appeal to New Vegas fans) with the idea being of choosing how to save the Wasteland from itself.

-- The Brotherhood represent Pragmatism as they promote - Peace and Order through Strength - This has caused most of the Commonwealth to hate them when they arrive to occupy the region.
+- The Brotherhood represents Pragmatism as they promote - Peace and Order through Strength - This has caused most of the Commonwealth to hate them when they arrive to occupy the region.

-- The Institute represent Cynicism and Nihilism as they promote - Our Survival and Prosperity at all cost - This has led them to murder and replace a lot of (sometimes innocent) people due to their belief that the Commonwealth is not worth saving but still need its resources to survive, leading to most people either hating or fearing them.
+- The Institute represents Cynicism and Nihilism as they promote - Our Survival and Prosperity at all cost - This has led them to murder and replace a lot of (sometimes innocent) people due to their belief that the Commonwealth is not worth saving but still need its resources to survive, leading to most people either hating or fearing them.
 By the time the Sole Survivor has made contact with them, they have given up on the surface and declared all wastelanders to be worthless and expendable.